 The yield of the nuclear blast was estimated at about 100 kilotons, and was first detected as an earthquake of 6.3 magnitude with a depth of 23km.

 The tremor was also felt in China, 400km from the test site.

 North Korea seems to be pursuing the development of nuclear weapons capability on its own, and may be helping other countries to do so.

-Its nuclear programme started in the Soviet era with the construction of a nuclear reactor in Yongbyon in 1965, while it's first successful nuclear test was carried in 2006.
+Soviet reactor: North Korea's nuclear programme started in the Soviet era with the construction of a nuclear reactor in Yongbyon in 1965.

 North Korea has a rich source of fissile material, both plutonium from its Yongbyon nuclear reactor and highly enriched uranium from other sites, US-based researchers claim.